-Inefficient default management costs private lenders money on at least 11 fronts beyond the missed payment itself.
-Legal fees, compliance penalties, diverted staff time, and damaged investor relationships all compound fast.
-The MBA benchmarks non-performing loan servicing costs at $1,573 per loan per year — and that assumes a functional workflow.
+Inefficient default management costs private lenders on at least 11 fronts beyond the missed payment itself.
+Legal fees, compliance penalties, property preservation, diverted staff time, and damaged investor relationships all accumulate simultaneously — and most lenders account for only two or three of these drains until a default forces a full reckoning.

-If your default process is ad hoc, the real number runs higher.
-This post maps every cost category so you can see exactly where the drain starts — and why the regulatory framework governing private mortgage default servicing makes a disciplined workflow non-negotiable, not optional.
+When the default process is ad hoc, the real damage compounds faster than any single line item suggests.
+This post maps every cost category so you can see exactly where the drain begins — and why a disciplined workflow is non-negotiable under the compliance framework governing private mortgage default servicing.

-See also: Mastering Private Mortgage Default Workflows for the full operational playbook.
+See also: 5 Steps to Default Servicing and Foreclosure Administration for Private Lenders for the full operational playbook.

 Why Does Inefficient Default Management Cost So Much?

 Every day a non-performing loan sits without a defined resolution path, carrying costs accumulate, legal exposure grows, and the likelihood of recovering par value declines.
-Eleven distinct cost vectors drive this — and most private lenders only account for two or three of them.
+Eleven distinct cost vectors drive this outcome — and most private lenders account for only two or three of them.

 1. Accumulated Interest Income Loss